Stephen Paul Novels

-It’s the summer of ’76, and Steven Paul is days shy of his seventeenth birthday, when he hooks up with his oddball friends for a day in their local West Austin, Tarrytown park.
-The plan is simple – the consumption of cold beer, cheap weed, and a large Conan’s pizza.
+It’s the summer of ’76, and Steven Paul is days shy of his 17th birthday when he hooks up with his oddball friends for a day in their local West Austin, Tarrytown park.
+The plan is simple – the consumption of cold beer, cheap weed and a large Conan’s pizza.

 All’s well in the exclusive park when a seemingly frail bull terrier catches the boys’ attention.
 This dog is an oddity, for stray dogs do not exist in this part of town.
 High and their curiosity piqued by this abnormality, the boys feel compelled to investigate.

 The timid and skittish dog leads Steven Paul into a ransacked house next to the park and onto a crime scene that sets into motion a string of events with far-reaching consequences.

 It’s survival of the fittest.

 A Texas oil tycoon’s daughter is being held hostage in a villa outside Rio de Janeiro.
 Both the U.S. and Brazilian governments are unable and unwilling to do anything to help.

 An Austin City detective named Williams might have an unorthodox solution.
 Through his investigation of an unrelated crime in the exclusive West Austin Tarrytown neighborhood, he has come to know and respect a young scofflaw named Steven Paul.
 He believes this young man and his motley crew might be the answer to the prayers of his fellow church-going friend, the girl’s father, and decides to make the introduction.